Your success is the product of your conversations. And now, most of those conversations are virtual.

 1. Make it a scene.

-About the time a young Dale Carnegie was teaching extroverted communication to people in business, Russian acting coach Constantin Stanislavski faced a crisis in the theater.
+Back in the day when young Dale Carnegie was teaching extroverted communication skills, Russian acting coach Constantin Stanislavski faced a crisis in the theater.

 Russian theatre coach, Stanislavski, innovated the craft of acting by developing these two tools: